 New Hampshire to receive $3.8 million in Johnson & Johnson Risperdal settlement

-New Hampshire will receive $3.8 million in a multistate settlement with pharmaceutical manufacturer Johnson & Johnson after allegations of unlawful marketing practices to promote the sales of antipsychotic drugs Risperdal and Invega, according to an announcement yesterday from Attorney General Joe Foster.
+New Hampshire will receive $3.8 million in a multi-state settlement with pharmaceutical manufacturer Johnson and Johnson after allegations of unlawful marketing practices to promote the sales of antipsychotic drugs Risperdal and Invega, according to an announcement today from Attorney General Joseph Foster.

-The settlement is part of a $2.2 billion agreement in which a unit of the company will plead guilty to a misdemeanor criminal charge of misbranding Risperdal for uses not approved by the Food and Drug Administration, including treating elderly patients who have dementia.
+The settlement is part of a $2.2 billion agreement in which a unit of the company will plead guilty to a misdemeanor criminal charge over misbranding Risperdal for uses not approved by the Food and Drug Administration, including treating elderly patients with dementia.